haosulab/SAPIEN/docs/source-dev/tutorial/rendering/camera.rst

     :lines: 111-120

 There are two levels of segmentation.
-One is mesh-level, and the other one is actor-level.
+The first one is mesh-level, and the other one is actor-level.
 The examples are illustrated below.

 .. figure:: assets/label0.png